Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Introduction

+As an application we construct in \fullref{sec:further} invariants of tangles with values in the homotopy category of graded bimodules over the corresponding arc algebras for the $\gltwo$- and $\sltwo$-specializations $(\parto,\parha,1,-1,\parsign\parom^2,\parom,-\parom^{-1})$ respectively $(\parto,\parha,1,1,\parsign\parom^2,\parom,\parom^{-1})$.
+An interesting question hereby is whether these constructions are \textit{functorial} in the sense that it extends to an invariant of tangles and cobordisms between tangles.
+We show in \fullref{theorem:functor-gl2} that the $\gltwo$-specializations always give functorial invariants, while the $\sltwo$-specializations fail to do so in the naive construction (as was already shown in \cite{Jac}, see also \cite{Str-TQFTs}).

-Using arguments an in \cite[Section~5.3, Proposition~5.18]{MPT} one can show that $\webalg_{\C}[\KBN]$ is Morita equivalent to a certain KL--R algebra of level $2$ (using $\C$ as a ground field).
-Hereby, the two main ingredients in the corresponding proof in \cite{MPT} were a categorification of an instance of $q$-Howe duality as well as Rouquier's universality theorem \cite[Proposition~5.6 and Corollary~5.7]{Rou} (``such categorifications are unique'').
-Now, it was shown in \cite[Theorem~9.2]{BS3} that another instance of $q$-Howe duality can be categorified using $\ArcalgS_{\C}[\KBN]$.
-Moreover, one can deduce from \cite[Propositions~3.5 and~3.3]{LQR}---in the light of \fullref{proposition:cats-are-equal}---the same for $\webalg_{\Z[i]}[\CMW]$ and $\webalg_{\Z}[\Bl]$.
-Since $\ArcalgS_{\C}[\KBN]$ is constructed from $\webalg_{\C}[\KBN]$, ``uniqueness of categorification in type $\boldsymbol{\mathrm{A}}$'' should yield our theorems.
+The pure existence of our isomorphisms and equivalences might also be deduced from more abstract arguments, which however are not suitable to establish an explicit isomorphism.
+Using arguments as in \cite[Section 5.3, Proposition 5.18]{MPT} or \cite[Section 4]{Tub1} one can show that $\webalg_{\C}[\KBN]$ is Morita equivalent to a certain KLR algebra of level $2$ (using $\C$ as a ground field).
+Hereby, the two main ingredients in the corresponding proof in \cite{MPT} were a categorification of an instance of $q$-Howe duality as well as Rouquier's universality theorem \cite[Proposition 5.6 and Corollary 5.7]{Rou} (``such categorifications are unique'').

+On the other hand, it was shown in \cite[Theorem 9.2]{BS3} that another instance of $q$-Howe duality can be categorified using $\ArcalgS_{\C}[\KBN]$.
+Moreover, one can deduce from \cite[Propositions 3.5 and 3.3]{LQR}---in the light of \fullref{proposition:cats-are-equal}---the same for $\webalg_{\Z[i]}[\CMW]$ and $\webalg_{\Z}[\Bl]$.
+Since $\ArcalgS_{\C}[\KBN]$ is constructed from $\webalg_{\C}[\KBN]$, ``uniqueness of categorification in type $\mathrm{A}$'' would yield our isomorphism theorems for this very special case.

-However, we should stress that there is still work to be done for this abstract approach since it is only known for $\ArcalgS_{\C}[\KBN]$ that it categorifies the corresponding highest weight module of the ``Howe dual'' quantum group, and one would need to check the same for the $\Ca$, $\CMW$, $\Bl$ setups or the signed $2$-parameter version.
+However, we should stress that there is still work to be done for the remaining theories, since it is only known for $\ArcalgS_{\C}[\KBN]$ that it categorifies the corresponding highest weight module of the ``Howe dual'' quantum group, and one would need to check the same for the $\Ca$, $\CMW$, $\Bl$ setups.
+In the general $6$-parameter setting the categorification results have still to be established.
+The abstract argumentation also misses the important different roles played by the deformation parameters.

-In contrast to these abstract reasons, our work is completely explicit.
-This has many advantages.
-For example one can not deduce just from the abstract existence of such isomorphisms any of our applications with respect to higher link and tangle invariants in \fullref{subsec:links} since such isomorphisms could be ``uncontrollable''---e.g. on the bimodules used to define these invariants.
-Moreover, outside of type $\boldsymbol{\mathrm{A}}$ the first incarnations of foams exists \cite{ETWi} and can potentially be parameter twisted as well, but it is less clear how to apply uniqueness of categorification arguments there.